Callypig/Natsuno-Kanata-English-Patch/README.md

 This patch contains only a few episodes translated, others chapters will come in a few days.

+The original debugged version of the game is also included in this patch, which can be used to create mods or your own translation.

 Feedback is very welcome.
 The translation is still under review and may not be completely accurate for now.

 ## Install